Bonanza55/PALMETTO/Readme.txt

    source ./venv/bin/activate
    python3 ./palmetto.py &

 4. You might have to debug the setup.
 Just use AI.
+Contact me at n4omg@pm.me